 Concentration Curl: (4 sets x 6 reps, weight: 35 lbs.)

-muscle (at the front of your upper arms).
+The concentration curl develops your biceps muscle (at the front of your upper arms).

-against the inside of your right thigh.
+Sit on a bench with a dumbbell in your right hand and the elbow of the arm holding the weight braced against the inside of your right thigh.
 Curl the weight to your shoulder.
 Do this movement slowly and watch your biceps while you work.
 Repeat for 6 repetitions.

 Then transfer the weight to the opposite arm, reverse your curling position so that your left elbow is braced against the inside of your left knee, and curl the weight for 6 repetitions.
 Repeat this alternating process until you have performed 4 sets of 6 repetitions per arm